Lisa-ach/Computer-vision-project/Features_extraction/README.md

 David G. Lowe.
 (2004) *Distinctive Image Features from Scale-Invariant Keypoints.* International Journal of Computer Vision

 Edward Rosten and Tom Drummond.
 (2006) *Machine Learning for High-Speed Corner Detection.* European Conference on Computer Vision

+Chris Harris and Mike Stephens.
+(1988) *A Combined Corner and Edge Detector.*

 John Canny (1986) *A Computational Approach to Edge Detection.*